Dwarf planet: Exploration

+Quaoar has been proposed as a potential flyby target of the China National Space Administration's two Shensuo probes.

 Similar objects

 A number of bodies physically resemble dwarf planets.
 These include former dwarf planets, which may still have equilibrium shape or evidence of active geology; planetary-mass moons, which meet the physical but not the orbital definition for dwarf planet; and Charon in the Pluto–Charon system, which is arguably a binary dwarf planet.
 The categories may overlap: Triton, for example, is both a former dwarf planet and a planetary-mass moon.

 Former dwarf planets

-Vesta, the next-most-massive body in the asteroid belt after Ceres, was once in hydrostatic equilibrium and is roughly spherical, deviating mainly due to massive impacts that formed the Rheasilvia and Veneneia craters after it solidified.
+Vesta, the next-most-massive body in the asteroid belt after Ceres, was once in hydrostatic equilibrium and is roughly spheroidal, deviating mainly due to massive impacts that formed the Rheasilvia and Veneneia craters after it solidified.

 Its dimensions are not consistent with it currently being in hydrostatic equilibrium.

-Triton is more massive than Eris or Pluto, has an equilibrium shape, and is thought to be a captured dwarf planet (likely a member of a binary system), but no longer directly orbits the sun.
+Triton is more massive than Eris or Pluto and has an equilibrium shape.
+It is thought to be a former dwarf planet (likely a member of a binary system) that was captured by Neptune early in the Solar System's history into its retrograde orbit.

 Phoebe is a captured centaur that, like Vesta, is no longer in hydrostatic equilibrium, but is thought to have been so early in its history due to radiogenic heating.

-Evidence from 2019 suggests that Theia, the former planet that collided with Earth in the giant-impact hypothesis, may have originated in the outer Solar System rather than the inner Solar System and that Earth's water originated on Theia, thus implying that Theia may have been a former dwarf planet from the Kuiper Belt.